treytMSFT/sql-docs/docs/relational-databases/databases/add-persisted-log-buffer.md

 ALTER DATABASE WideWorldImporters SET PERSISTENT_LOG_BUFFER = ON (DIRECTORY_NAME = 'F:\SQLTLog');
 ```

-The name of the persisted log file buffer is generated automatically.
+The name of the persistent log file buffer is generated automatically.
 The size of the file is always 20 megabytes.

-### Add persisted log file in [!INCLUDE[sqlv16](../../includes/sssql16-md.md)]
+### Add persistent log buffer in [!INCLUDE[sqlv16](../../includes/sssql16-md.md)]

 ```sql
 ALTER DATABASE [DB] ADD LOG FILE